AGiorgetti/agiorgetti.github.io/_drafts/journey-dotnetcore-application-types.md

 __Portable Applications__

-This is the default type of application and it essentially means that to be able to run it, __you need to have .NET Core installed on the machine__.
+This is the default type of application and it essentially means that to be able to run it __you need to have .NET Core installed on the machine__.

 A portable application is a .dll file that can be launched using the [dotnet tool](https://docs.microsoft.com/en-us/dotnet/articles/core/tools/dotnet).